The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups

 with the constant $C_{SG}\in(0,\infty)$ uniformly on the set $\Lambda$ and the boundary conditions $\omega$. \begin{Remark} We will frequently use the following two well known properties about the Log-Sobolev and the Spectral Gap Inequality.
 If the probability measure $\mu$ satisfies the Log-Sobolev Inequality with constant $c$ then it also satisfies the Spectral Gap Inequality with a constant $\hat c= \frac{4 c}{\log 2}$.
 More detailed, in the case where $q=2$ the optimal constant is less or equal to $\frac{c}{2}<\hat c$, while in the case $1<q<2$ it is less or equal to $\frac{4c}{\log 2}$.
 The constant $\hat c$ does not depend on the value of the parameter $q\in(1,2]$.

 Furthermore, if for a family $I$ of sets $\Lambda_i \subset \mathbb{Z}$, $dist(\Lambda_i,\Lambda_j)>1 \ , i\neq j$ the measures $\mathbb{E}^{\Lambda_{i},\omega}, i\in I$ satisfy the Log-Sobolev Inequality with constants $c_i,i\in I$, then the probability measure $\mathbb{E}^{\{\cup_{i\in I}\Lambda_i\},\omega}$ also satisfies the (LS) Inequality with constant $c=max_{i\in I} c_i$.
 The last result is also true for the Spectral Gap Inequality.
-The proofs of these two properties can be found in [Gros] and [G-Z] for $q=2$ and in [B-Z] for $1<q<2$. \end{Remark} Concerning the $q$ Log-Sobolev inequality for spins on the Heisenberg group, in [I-P] the inequality was proven for a specific class of H\"ormander type generators on the Heisenberg group.
+The proofs of these two properties can be found in \cite{Gros} and \cite{G-Z} for $q=2$ and in \cite{B-Z} for $1<q<2$. \end{Remark} Concerning the $q$ Log-Sobolev inequality for spins on the Heisenberg group, in \cite{I-P} the inequality was proven for a specific class of H\"ormander type generators on the Heisenberg group.
 The main hypothesis for the local specification was that $\Vert V''\Vert_\infty<\infty$ and that the one dimensional measures $\mathbb{E}^{i,\omega}$ satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$.
 Furthermore the main hypothesis that $\mathbb{E}^{i,\omega}$ satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$ was proven to hold for a specific class of local specification with